-This Numbers and Operations in Base Ten (place value) pack is a Short Answer resource to use when teaching place value and base ten!
+This 1st Grade Math Word Problems NBT and Place Value pack is a Short Answer resource to use when teaching place value and base ten!
 There are short answer questions for topics such as counting to 120, comparing numbers, ten more and ten less, adding 2-digit numbers, subtracting tens, and more!
 This is perfect to use when teaching students how to answer constructed response questions.

 In this pack, you are able to choose the format that you would like to use for your students.
 You can either print the pages of as traditional worksheets to put into a folder or a binder.
 Or you could print the strips off for an interactive notebook.

 *There is now a digital component included in this resource.
 The word problem worksheets are now created in Google Slides.